 Determining and Transmitting US Citizenship

-Your child is an American citizen if he or she was born in the USA.
+Your child is an American citizen if he or she was born in the USA (except if the parents were foreign diplomats).

 Your child is also a citizen if he or she was born abroad and both parents are US citizens at least one of whom resided in the US or possession.